iDash3/tinywebserver/README.md

 - backpacked China. picked up hints from the language (no noun declension, no tense/subject conjugation!!). [small collaboration with a linguistics prof]

-- running Zepheon, a consulting agency started in sf. began with ML but now do everything (portafolio: Generative AI Studio for a Chinese Architecture Firm, Distributed Analytics Platform for a lab in LA, Neural Knowledge Synthesis for a legaltech startup)
+- running Zepheon, a consulting agency started in sf. began with ML but now do everything (portafolio: Generative AI Studio for a Chinese Architecture Firm, Analytics Platform for a lab in LA, AI Engine for a legaltech startup)

 - mexico's biggest hackathon [idea](https://x.com/isaacbautistas/status/1789916104178946466) [[in progress](https://x.com/isaacbautistas/status/1791195744432796007)]